Rudolstadt-Festival

 The Rudolstadt-Festival (till 2015 TFF ("Tanz- und Folkfest") Rudolstadt) is a German folk, roots and world music festival.
 It takes place annually on the first full July weekend in Rudolstadt/Thuringia and lasts from Thursday evening to Sunday night.
 Until 2010 it was preceded by a special concert on Thursday evening at the Heidecksburg-castle and started officially on Friday evening at the market place of Rudolstadt.

 The Festival is spread across multiple locations of the town of Rudolstadt, including the Heidecksburg-castle, the city center and market place, and the city park "Heinepark", all of which host multiple stages.

-In 2016 more than 300 concerts on 20 stages took place during the festival and 90.000 visitors had been coming.
+In 2016 more than 300 concerts on 20 stages took place during the festival and 90,000 visitors had been coming.

+The Festival dates back to the GDR festival Tanzfest der DDR.
+In 2016 the city-owned festival team changed the name from Dance and Folk Fest (TFF) to "Rudolstadt Festival" in order to have more opportunity for mainstream music in the line-up.

 Since July 1994, Ken Hunt has contributed the English-language texts to the festival's annual programme and, subsequently, CD/DVD releases.